 Furthermore, because you are writing down these ideas and linking them with other pre-existing ones, the information becomes more like a natural train of thought.
 Because of this, creating your own Zettelkasten by using the Zettelkasten Method truly is like having a second brain; And who could say no to that?

 Have you heard of the Zettlekasten method?
 Are you using it?
-Let me know in the comments below.
-BTW, what software are you using for your Zettlekasten?
+Let me know on Twitter.
+What software are you using for your Zettlekasten?